indie-du/how-to-write-/README.md

 * If possible, stroke orders of the word

 Twitter : https://twitter.com/indie_game_jp
-Pull request : Create a directory named the same as target language name under the "Teaches" directory in this repository, and write infos using any format.
+Pull request : Create a directory named the same as target language name under the "Sources" directory in this repository, and write infos using any format.

 ## About developer